phlenoir/influxdb-sampledata/README.md

 ![Test 09 screen](/images/09-perf-kapacitor-all-latencies-test.png)

 ## Data producer
-Performance tests make use of the `datagen/datagen.py` python script to generate streams of data using the InfluxDB line protocol, understood by Kapacitor.
+Performance tests make use of the `datagen/datagen.py` python script to generate streams of data using the InfluxDB line protocol, understood by Kapacitor as well.
 Run `python datagen/datagen.py -h` to see helpful information about this script.

 Use `datagen/samples/samples.py` script to generate random data to be used in the time series generator.
 * member.sample a list of 50 member IDs with their respective IP address
-* instrument.sample a list of 1000 instruments
+* instrument.sample a list of 1000 instruments.
+Instruments with id between 1 and 499 belong to partition #1, other instruments with id between 500 and 999 belong to partition #2.
+Instruments with odd id number belong to the first logical core of their partition, other instruments with even id number belong to the second logical core.

+Each characteristic, like ip address in the member sample set, will be used as a tag in the generated time series.
+All values are made of timestamps simulating an ACK message that contains time of passed check points along the route taken by an order message from OEG to ME and back.
+The list of tags/characteristics is dynamic and the data generator will adapt the messages sent to InfluxDB/Kapacitor accordingly, but if you change the dictionaries the TICK scripts may not work anymore.

 ## Tips
 List all Kapacitor tasks